Improving Oral Health

 in Rural Pennsylvania

-The Pennsylvania Office of Rural Health and DentaQuest Institute have partnered to pilot the MORE Care (Medical, Oral Expanded Care) program within the state.
-The goal of this partnership is to find solutions to the oral health disparities that exist within rural communities.
-Oral health will be introduced into primary care practices and dental referral networks will be built.
+The Pennsylvania Office of Rural Health and DentaQuest Partnership (formerly the DentaQuest Institute) began a partnership in 2016 to pilot the MORE Care (Medical, Oral Expanded Care) program within the state.
+The goal of this partnership was to find solutions to the oral health disparities that exist within rural communities.
+Oral health was introduced into rural primary care practices and dental referral networks were built.

 Oral Health Status of Low-income Children in Pennsylvania: A Rural/Urban Comparison